Centreville in Queen Anne's County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Historic Sites Consortium of Queen Anne's County, Maryland.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Queen Annes County (a few steps from this marker); Centreville National Bank of Maryland (a few steps from this marker); The Brass Pin (a few steps from this marker); Honor Valor WWI WWII Korea Vietnam (a few steps from this marker); Command Central (within shouting distance of this marker); The Courthouse (within shouting distance of this marker); Short History of Centreville (within shouting distance of this marker); a different marker also named The Queen Anne's County Courthouse (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Queen Annes County (a few steps from this marker); Centreville National Bank of Maryland (a few steps from this marker); The Brass Pin (a few steps from this marker); Honor Valor WWI WWII Korea Vietnam (a few steps from this marker); The Courthouse (within shouting distance of this marker); Short History of Centreville (within shouting distance of this marker); a different marker also named The Queen Anne's County Courthouse (within shouting distance of this marker); The Lions Club of Centreville POW - MIA Monument (within shouting distance of this marker).
 Touch for a list and map of all markers in Centreville.

 3. Additional sign nearby on the courthouse grounds

 Credits.
 This page was last revised on August 25, 2019.
-This page originally submitted on August 25, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 32 times since then.
+It was originally submitted on August 25, 2019, by Devry Becker Jones of Washington, District of Columbia.
+This page has been viewed 277 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on August 25, 2019, by Devry Becker Jones of Washington, District of Columbia.